michael-betz/Fan-Tas-Tic-Firmware/README.md

 ## Debouncing
-The taskDebouncer() is running at 333 Hz, reading all switches (matrix and I2C) into an array
+The taskPcfInReader() is running at 333 Hz, reading all switches (matrix and I2C) into an array
  * Switch Matrix (SM) is read in foreground while I2C transactions happen in background (TI I2Cm driver)
  * When both reads are finished, the Debouncing routine is called
  * If a changed input bit was detected, it increments a 2 bit [vertical counter](http://www.compuphase.com/electronics/debouncing.htm).